-Cutting copper pipe with a tool built expressly for that purpose—a pipe cutter—is an easy, exact, and complication-free process.
+Cutting copper pipe with a tool built expressly for that purpose—a pipe cutter (buy online)—is an easy, exact, and complication-free process.
 Here’s an example of such a tool on Amazon.
 One caveat: Pipe cutters recommended primarily for pipes of larger diameters.
 For small-diameter copper pipe, which can be soft and pinchable, stick to the pipe slice method described later.

 - Once it’s snug, give your pipe a couple of turns within the tool’s grasp.
 Pull out the pipe to inspect it, and you should see a groove cut around its circumference.